lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

 .. warning::

-   A plugin may *not* supported all options listed below.
-See plugin's documentaion which ones are supported.
+   A plugin may *not* support all options listed below.
+See plugin's documentation for which ones are supported.

 **accountingGroup**
     The name of the group to use by the batch system for accounting purposes